OpenTails/tail_app/PRIVACY.md

 # Privacy Policy

-Updated 5/16/2024 to add this updated line for future use.
+Updated 7/10/2024 update the error reporting section and to add a contact info.

 ## What is Collected

+### Locally collected data

+This data is only used in app to enable app functionality and is not transmitted off device.

+- Bluetooth MAC addresses are stored to identify known gear.
+- Step data is collected to enable the walking trigger.
+- Motion data is collected to enable the shake trigger.
+- Proximity data is collected to enable the proximity trigger.
+- Settings, Custom Actions, Triggers, and the other features are stored locally.

-**All collected data is anonymous and aggregated.
+**All collected and transmitted data is anonymous and aggregated.
 No PII is stored**

 ### Analytics